bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2018-10-23-newsletter.md

-    It will likely take time for experts to review these papers, evaluate their security properties, and consider implementing them---and some experts are already busy working on implementing a consensus change proposal that would enable a Schnorr signature scheme that would also provide for multiparty pubkeys and signatures (and which also provides multiple other benefits).
+    It will likely take time for experts to review these papers, evaluate their security properties, and consider implementing them---and some experts are already busy working on implementing a consensus change proposal to enable a Schnorr signature scheme that can simplify generation of multiparty pubkeys and signatures and also provide multiple other benefits.

     - [Fast Multiparty Threshold ECDSA with Fast Trustless Setup][mpecdsa goldfeder] by Rosario Gennaro and Steven Goldfeder